CatenaTools/documentation/Writerside/topics/Apple-Authentication.md

   In an effort to keep things consistent with our other, already, implemented providers this is circumvented with some additional JS and the request is still made to the backend.

-  It would have been nice if we could have removed those `meta` tags, but the button ultimately doesn’t render without them
+  It would have been nice if we could have removed those `meta` tags, but the button ultimately doesn't render without them

-  Another option here, although not fully explored, is to use their button generation API and use an svg of their button, and hopefully not need to use `meta` tags or their JS
+  Another option here, although not fully explored, is to use their button generation API and use an SVG of their button, and hopefully not need to use `meta` tags or their JS